thomasraujouan/thomasraujouan.github.io/_posts/2023-08-14-xlab-share.markdown

 ---

 The docker container and the host machine can share directories, allowing you to bring your experiments home.
-This post is a continuation of [this one][catenoid], where we computed our first example with xlab.
+This post is a continuation of [this one][catenoid], where we computed our first example with Xlab.

-1. Make an xlab directory and go to it:
+1. Make an Xlab directory and go to it:

 {% highlight bash %}
 mkdir xlab